- GOLD IRA

 Annuities are offered by insurance companies, and act as an arrangement between you and the company to provide a source of income in retirement.
 If you have an annuity, or are considering purchasing one, this page can only offer a brief overview of generic annuity functionality and the ways in which precious metals can be used to create a well-diversified retirement strategy.
 You should carefully consider all of your retirement options before buying any complicated financial instrument.

-Below you’ll find a breakdown of some different kinds of annuities, their differences from other retirement accounts, how precious metals investing works, and how you can safeguard your savings against stock market or currency collapse.
+Below you’ll find a breakdown of some different kinds of annuities, their differences from other retirement vehicles, and the basics of investing in alternative assets via a tax-advantaged retirement account.

 What is an Annuity and How Does it Work?